 2. What else should I bring?

 If it’s warm, wear a hat and bring sun screen and other items to protect your skin.
-You may want to also bring a water bottle, although there are drinking fountains at all the entrances.
+You may want to also bring a water bottle.
+We have a water bottle refill station at the main plaza area and drinking fountains at all the entrances.

 3. Are food and snacks available for purchase?

-There are several dining options and drink machines on site including a seated restaurant.
+There are several dining options and vending machines on site including a seated restaurant.
 Sandwiches, soups, salads and snack items are available to order.
-Seated Tea is served in Restaurant DeGolyer year-round.
-Tea is available by reservation only.
+Seated Tea is served in Restaurant DeGolyer year-round and available by reservation only.
 Please call 214.515.6511 to make reservations.
 See dining options.

 4. Can I bring food from home?

-Yes, you can bring your own picnic basket with food, snacks and any drinks.
+Yes, you can bring your own picnic basket with food, snacks and any beverages, including alcohol.

 5. Where can I eat?

 Visitors may picnic anywhere on the grounds, except in dining areas.
 There are a limited number of picnic tables located throughout the Garden.
-During Seasonal Festivals, Restaurant DeGolyer has outdoor table service.
+During Seasonal Festivals, Restaurant DeGolyer has outdoor table service on the Loggia.
 Food is allowed only in specified areas in the Rory Meyers Children’s Adventure Garden.
 See all our dining options.

 6. Are wagons permitted?

 7. Are wheelchairs and strollers permitted?

 Wheelchairs and strollers are allowed throughout the gardens including the Children’s Adventure Garden.
-Wheelchairs are available to rent on a first-come, first-served basis at no cost at the Information Booth.
+Wheelchairs are available for use on a first-come, first-served basis at no cost at the Information Booth.

 8. Can I bring a bicycle?